 If you are interested in the TEAM event, chat with your skater(s) and their peers and put together a team of 3 or 4.
 This is a super fun event where skaters compete free-skate elements as a team.
 Each skater performs one element along with a choreographed “finish/bow” .
 Teams require a team name and wear similar outfits.
 Have one parent register the team and let the coaches know so they can prepare the teams appropriately.

 If you have any questions, please let me know.

 More information about competition attendance and preparation will follow in the coming months.

 Hello Junior & Intermediate Competitors,

-Just a couple of days until the first competition of the season :) Here are a few important notes/reminders for competition:
+Here are a few important notes/reminders for competition:

 2. It is recommended that skaters come dressed and ready.
 Girls with a skating dress and boys with black pants and a plain colored top.
 Coaches will come and find you in your assigned dressing room for an off-ice warm-up so please ensure you have your running shoes in your skate bag.
 Hair should be neatly tied back/combed and if you have a club jacket please bring it and a pair of black gloves for your on-ice warm-up.

 3.After your event is complete, please wait in the awards area for your report card and ribbon.
 If coaches have time and are available, we love to see the report cards and have a chat before you leave the rink.
 However, if we are busy or you are on a tight schedule, take a pic and text/email it to us so we can review with your skaters at another time.
 If you checked in music, please pick it up before you leave.

 4.Finally, HAVE FUN!
 These events are intended to be relaxed and enjoyable for your skater.
 A great opportunity to get out and show off their developing skills :) We are looking forward to LOTS of smiles and positivity this weekend.
 If you can, stick around and cheer on your fellow skaters for their events!

 If you have any questions or concerns, please let any of the coaches know.